icavalheiro/lmmentor/README.md

 2. **Automated Model Discovery**
    - Discovers available models and their context window sizes from configured providers: vLLM/Groq report it in `GET /models` (`max_model_len`/`context_window`), Ollama via `/api/show`, LM Studio via its native REST API (`/api/v1/models`), and llama-server / Unsloth Studio via `GET /props`.
 Runs on demand, per endpoint, from the admin UI — no background polling, so every refresh re-reads the current context size.
 3. **Model Curation & Aliasing**
-   - Select which discovered models are exposed to downstream clients and assign friendly aliases for a clean, stable model catalog.
+   - Discovered models start **disabled**, so nothing is exposed to downstream clients without an explicit decision: enable only the models you want to use and assign friendly aliases for a clean, stable model catalog.
 4. **Unified OpenAI-Compatible Endpoints**
    - `GET /v1/models`: Lists active exposed models with metadata.
    - `POST /v1/chat/completions`: Seamlessly routes requests and streams SSE responses.